 He served on the Board of Governors of the American College of Healthcare Executives (ACHE) and in 2007 was awarded ACHE's Gold Medal Award, recognizing his significant career-long contributions to the healthcare profession.
 Bovender was lauded by Institutional Investor magazine as "Best CEO in America" for healthcare facilities in 2003, 2004 and 2005.
 In 2015 he was inducted into the Modern Healthcare Hall of Fame.

 Mr. Bovender received his bachelor's degree in psychology from Duke in 1967 and his master's degree in hospital administration in 1969.

 Mr. Bovender is a founding member of the Nashville Health Care Council.
 He has served on the boards of several Nashville human services and art organizations.
 In 2012, he was elected to the Board of Directors of Bank of America and now serves as the bank’s Lead Independent Director.

 Bovender and his wife, Barbara, live in Nashville.
 They have a son, Richard, who received his MBA from the Fuqua School of Business.

 Mr. Bovender received Duke's Distinguished Alumni Award in 2012.
-He is a member of the Duke University Health System Board, and is emeritus member of the Board of Visitors at the Fuqua School of Business.
+He is a member of the Duke University Health System Board, and is an emeritus of the Board of Visitors at the Fuqua School of Business.
 He previously served on the Divinity School's Board of Visitors and chaired the Divinity School Capital Campaign Committee.